jfparadis/requirejs-handlebars/README.md

 - The templates are bundled within your code and not dynamically loaded which reduces the number of HTTP requests.

-- The templates are partially pre-compiled before being bundled which reduces the work the client has to do.
+- The templates are pre-compiled before being bundled which reduces the work the client has to do.

+- Since templates are pre-compiled during build you can use the handlebars.runtime which is ~1KB after minification+gzip.

 The most important build options are: